 “Today’s acquisition marks the beginning of a new era,” said Anthony Tan, CEO and co-founder of Grab.
 “The combined business is the leader in platform and cost efficiency in the region.”

-Hughes Hubbard previously advised Grab in its $2.5 billion financing round last summer, a matter chosen as “Best Singapore Deal” in the 2017 FinanceAsia Achievement Awards.
+Hughes Hubbard previously advised Grab in its Series G financing round last summer, a matter chosen as “Best Singapore Deal” in the 2017 FinanceAsia Achievement Awards.

-Founded in 2012, Grab operates the largest transportation network in Southeast Asia and is one of the most frequently used mobile platforms in the region.
-Grab offers private car, motorbike, taxi and carpooling services in more than 170 cities across the region and has more than 81 million mobile app downloads.
+Founded in 2012, Grab is one of the most frequently used mobile platforms in the region.
+Grab offers private car, motorbike, taxi and carpooling services in more than 195 cities across the region and has more than 90 million mobile app downloads.

 Ken Lefkowitz led the team, which included Chuck Samuelson, Matthew Syrkin, Spencer Harrison, Gerold Niggemann, Dena Smith, Justin Cohen, Erin DeCecchis, James Delaney, Amy G. Dulin, Andy Braiterman, Gary Simon, Ariel Woldar and Erica Aghedo.